Skip to content

 • Example: WEBVTT

-• Subtitle Number: Subtitle numbers are optional and not required like in the SRT format.
-Their purpose is to distinguish the order of each subtitle segment, but they can be omitted in VTT.
+• Subtitle Number: The subtitle number is optional, unlike the required number in SRT format.
+It is used to distinguish the order of each subtitle segment, but it can be omitted in VTT.

 • Timestamp: The format is HH:MM:SS.mmm, where HH is hours, MM is minutes, SS is seconds, and mmm is milliseconds.
-Use a . period to separate seconds and milliseconds instead of a ,.
-The timestamp consists of two times separated by -->, also with a space on each side.
+A . (period) is used to separate seconds and milliseconds, not ,.
+The timestamp consists of two times separated by -->, with a space on each side.

 • Example: 00:00:01.000 --> 00:00:04.000

-• Subtitle Content: Subtitle text can contain HTML tags for formatting text, such as bold (<b>), italic (<i>), and underline (<u>).
+• Subtitle Content: The subtitle text can contain HTML tags to format the text, such as bold (<b>), italic (<i>), and underline (<u>).

 • Example: